macccorehenni/ten-stories/Main Story/Ending.md

 "I can hear you.
 You better hope this is a suprise of some sort else you may find several of you on the wrong side of Traitorbreaker."
 Of course she was only joking.
 "If you try to hit me, Ammy, you might find yourself on the wrong side of Verdant, girl!
 Come find us!"
 Yae joked, her happiness at having her families back together.

 Ammereth thought for a moment.
 They _could_ be along the River and Riverside Connect, but she doubted so.
 When Ruby had wielded, she was close enough that she was audible as well, meaning that she wasn't too far.
-She'd assume that
+She'd assume that they're close enough for bonds.
+What bothered her was that she could still hear them, farther away.
+One of her teammates— her sister was saying something about being in Ilford Hotel?
+Followed by another of the girls— judging by her loud, harsh laughter, that was Irin.
+So, they were in Ilford, huh?
+But, her senses— sharper than usual, she noticed— told her they split between the City, Ilford, and— weird